-Microsoft Dynamics 365 for Charities and Non-Profit Organisations
+Microsoft Dynamics 365 CRM for Charities

 Preact recommends Microsoft Dynamics 365 as the best CRM solution to manage the diverse requirements of organisations working in the Third Sector.

 When implemented effectively, Dynamics 365 adds simplicity and efficiency to control costs and increase engagement.
 This includes:

 - Managing members, donors and beneficiaries using a single interface

 - Improving performance through connected processes